react-native-hero/font-icon/README.md

 })
 ```

-7. Here comes the core step, ios needs the `fontFamily`, but android just needs the font file name.
-For simplicity, I suggest you change the font file name to the fontFamily, then repeat the steps above.
+7. Here comes the **core** step, ios needs the `fontFamily`, but android just needs the font file name.

+8. If the font file name is not the `fontFamily`, You should to change the file name to the `fontFamily`.

+9. You need the `unlink` command, but react native can't unlink assets, you have to unlink assets by yourself.

+10. For Android, just remove the folder `android/app/src/main/assets/`.

+11. For iOS, remove all fonts from `Info.plist` file、`Build Phases > Copy Bundle Resources`、`Resources` in the Xcode naivgator panel.

+12. After unlink, run `npx react-native link` again.

-8. If you just need a new font, that's all.
+13, If you just need a new font, that's all.

-9. If you need a font icon, see the example below.
+14. If you need a font icon, see the example below.

+15. Sorry for my english, may be you can provide a better explanation.

 ## Example